LASIK in Louisville, KY

 Dr. Burns has been performing refractive surgery since 1995.
-He has performed RK, PRK, LASIK, and Refractive Lens Exchange.
+He has performed RK, PRK, LASIK, and Refractive Lens Exchange for patients in Louisville, KY, and the surrounding area.
 Dr. Burns performs all pre-operative and post-operative exams, and spends time with his refractive surgery patients, making sure to answer all the questions they may have about the procedure.

-Basic Information about LASIK and Laser Vision Correction
+Basic Information about LASIK Eye Surgery and Laser Vision Correction

 Refractive Errors of the Eye

 Laser vision correction surgeries are designed to correct refractive errors of the eye, including nearsightedness (myopia), farsightedness (hyperopia), presbyopia, and astigmatism.
 These refractive errors appear when light entering the eye is focused improperly by the cornea and crystalline lens before being projected onto the retina.

 Laser vision correction involves reshaping the cornea to improve visual acuity using a high-energy laser known as the excimer laser.
 With the aid of this computer-controlled laser, Dr. Burns is able to remove tissue from the cornea with extreme precision.
 The two laser eye surgeries performed most frequently by Dr. Burns are laser in-situ keratomileusis (LASIK) and photorefractive keratectomy (PRK).